databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_rastertoworldcoordx
 **********************

-.. function:: rst_rastertoworldcoord(raster, x, y)
+.. function:: rst_rastertoworldcoordx(raster, x, y)

     Computes the world coordinates of the raster pixel at the given x and y coordinates.
     The result is the X coordinate of the point after applying the GeoTransform of the raster.